vTv Therapeutics Announces 2022 Third Quarter Financial Results and Provides Corporate Update

 Agreements with CinRx Pharma and a subsidiary to provide additional capital and access to CinRx's industry and clinical trial expertise to support advancement of TTP399

-/EIN News/ -- HIGH POINT, N.C., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- vTv Therapeutics Inc. (Nasdaq: VTVT), a clinical stage biopharmaceutical company focused on the development of orally administered treatments for type 1 diabetes (T1D) today reported financial results for the third quarter ended September 30, 2022, and provided an update on recent corporate developments.
+HIGH POINT, N.C., Nov.
+10, 2022 (GLOBE NEWSWIRE) -- vTv Therapeutics Inc. VTVT, a clinical stage biopharmaceutical company focused on the development of orally administered treatments for type 1 diabetes (T1D) today reported financial results for the third quarter ended September 30, 2022, and provided an update on recent corporate developments.

 "During the third quarter, we continued working diligently toward the commencement of TTP399 Phase 3 clinical trials, which we expect to initiate in 1Q2023," said Paul Sekhri, Chief Executive Officer of vTv.
 "We intend to submit final protocols to the US Food and Drug Administration (FDA) in the coming weeks, with site-specific startup activities and patient enrollment starting the first quarter of 2023.
 Through our recently signed partnerships with CinRx and G42, I believe that we are well equipped to further advance the clinical development of TTP399 and move closer to realizing our goal of improving care and quality of life for patients with T1D."